 There is no legal definition of a catastrophic injury, but rather a subjective evaluation.
 According to Columbia court, a catastrophic injury creates life altering change, such as death, paraplegia, loss of a limb, brain injury, or significant injury that prevents the injured person from returning to life as they knew it.
 If you have suffered such an extreme injury at the hands of another’s negligence, contact a Columbia catastrophic injury attorney for assistance in obtaining financial compensation for the damages the injured party and their family has been forced to face.
-This is likely the worst situations of anybody’s life, so it is vital to trust your attorney, and know they are sincerely concerned with your well being and that of the injured person, first and foremost.
+This is likely the worst situations of anybody’s life, so it is vital to trust your personal injury lawyer, and know they are sincerely concerned with your well being and that of the injured person, first and foremost.

 The nature of the damages in catastrophic injury cases are dramatically different from other personal injury cases.
 While smaller injuries will likely have an effect on the individual’s employment, their ability to return to work, when they can return to work, in what capacity they can return to work, and whether or not there will be limitations.
 If a person suffers a catastrophic injury, that person is not going to be able to return to employment.